Programming in Python

 releases all lock resources currently held and then attempts to acquire the named lock resources referenced.
 If no lock resources are specified, it simply releases all lock resources currently held and returns.

-or yottadb.Key
+or yottadb.Node

 , i.e. consist of two elements, a string representing a variable name and a tuple containing a series of strings representing subscripts, if any.